MSc Education (Leadership and Policy)Find a programme

 You will also complete a 15,000-word dissertation.

-A UK honours degree (or equivalent) and a year's appropriate professional experience.
+A UK undergraduate honours degree (or equivalent) and normally one year of professional experience.

 See international equivalent qualifications on the International Office website.